JakeWharton/ActionBarSherlock/BUILDING.md

 IDE
 ---

-If you want to use the Eclipse development environment the easiest route is to import the root of the repository as a Maven project.
-Eclipse will automatically detect and import the library as well as all of the handlers and samples as individual projects with their correct dependencies.

-Make sure you have the latest version of the [m2eclipse plugin][1] installed as well as [m2eclipse-android-integration][2].

-Alternatively, each folder within the repository still maintains the standard Android project layout.
+Even though the project uses maven, each folder within the repository still maintains the standard Android project layout.
 By specifying the desired folder as an existing source for a new Android project, you should be able to successfully import the sources.
-With this method you will have to resolve any missing dependencies manually, however.

-This should just consist of creating new Android projects using the existing sources for each dependency.
+The order in which you should create the projects is as follows:

+  1. `library/`
+  2. `vendor/android-actionbar/actionbar` and/or `vendor/greendroid/GreenDroid/`
+     - This will require that you have run the `dependencies.py` script previously.
+  3. `handler-android-actionbar` and/or `handler-greendroid`
+  4. Any of the sample projects.

+Some of the projects have `.jar`s in their `libs/` folder which you must add to the build path.
+You can do this by right-clicking on each one, selecting 'Add to build path' under the 'Build Path' sub-menu.

 Prerequisites